How to Build a 2D and 3D Aerial Multispectral Map?

 Challenge: Incorporating thermal imaging into the multispectral mapping process was challenging due to the low contrast and featureless nature of thermal images, making feature detection and matching difficult.

-Solution: Specialized preprocessing steps were developed to enhance feature visibility in thermal images.
-Additionally, a hybrid approach was adopted, combining thermal data with RGB and multispectral imagery to leverage the strengths of each imaging type.
-This approach allowed for the successful integration of thermal information into the multispectral maps, providing valuable insights into temperature variations and heat sources.
+Solution: To improve feature visibility in thermal images, for example as seen in our sustainable vineyard resource management research studies, we developed specialized preprocessing steps.
+We then adopted a hybrid approach, combining thermal data with RGB and multispectral imagery to maximize the strengths of each type.
+This approach allowed us to successfully integrate thermal information into multispectral maps, revealing valuable insights into temperature variations and heat sources.

 Environmental Conditions and Lighting Variability: